Oscillations of BV measures on nested fractals: Introduction

-The paper is organized as follows: Section 2 describes the unbounded nested fractals considered as underlying spaces.
+{Proving Conjecture \ref{conj1} would illustrate further the stark contrast between the $L^1$ theory and the $L^2$ theory on fractals since for any function $f$ in the domain of the Dirichlet form $\mathcal{E}$ associated with the heat kernel $p_t(x,y)$ one has the following exact limit } The paper is organized as follows: Section 2 describes the unbounded nested fractals considered as underlying spaces.
 Section~\ref{S:HS_functional} deals with the part of the proof of Theorem~\ref{T:liminf_Ucells_intro} concerning the heat kernel functional $\mathcal{M}_{\mathbf{1}_U}$, while Section 4 provides the proof corresponding to the Korevaar-Schoen functional $\widetilde{\mathcal{M}}_{\mathbf{1}_U}$.
 This last section also contains specific examples and proves the fact that $\Psi$ is non-constant, which in particular implies the non-uniqueness of the BV measures.